01-Native-Development/astro-thegreenrepublic/src/content/about/-index.md

 ---
 title: "About Us"
-meta_title: "About"
+meta_title: "About the Green Republic"
-description: ""
+description: "A brief on who we are, what we provide and what we do as The Green Republic Cannabis Apothecary"
-image: ""
+image: "/images/aboutUs.png"
 draft: false

 #About Us